KrakenIsHere/The-Vineheart-Realm/content/0. World/5. Story/1. The Wound/The Wounded/Wounded Priestesses.md

 - Resolves disputes between continents
 - Makes decisions about sharing or withholding knowledge

 ## Political Implications
-- Priestesses must remain politically neutral
+- All branches & Priestesses must remain politically neutral
 - Some nations try to influence priestess selection
 - Protection of priestesses can be used as political leverage
-- Assassination attempts have occurred in the past
+- Assassination (& kidnapping) attempts have occurred in the past
 - Marriage proposals to priestesses often cause diplomatic incidents